LISTING A HORSE

 4) Close up of the hooves

-5) Clear picture under saddle (or Video) if pertinent.
+5) Clear pictures under saddle if pertinent.

 Good information can inspire the reader to go further.
 Please be absolutely honest about your horse's abilities and issues.
+Honesty insures that you will only have to answer calls that will turn out to be viable placement candidates.

+4) Personality characteristics - please be very detailed.
+Any vices?
 How well does the horse stand for farrier and vet, bathing and grooming?
 Ground manners are important.